Ayushman-500/Miwok-App/README.md

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 I learned to build this app in a Udacity course ([Android Basics Nanodegree by Google: Multiscreen Apps](https://www.udacity.com/course/android-basics-multiscreen-apps--ud839)).

 Tapping on a particular word plays its pronounciation in the Miwok language.
 Android concepts such as intents, activities, activity lifestyle and audio playback were applied.
-Under-stood the working of adapters and fragments and implemented them to enhance the performance.
+Understood the working of adapters and fragments and implemented them to enhance the performance.

 Before Adding Fragments
 --------------